First things first:

 Are there any additional forms required?
 For instance, individuals interviewed as part of the research must provide a signed consent form.
 Make sure to check that all points outlined in the consent form have been followed, such as properly anonymizing data where necessary.

 It’s best to familiarize yourself with the points mentioned early on and take them into account throughout the writing process.
-If you’ve conducted thorough research, presented your findings clearly, and worked through our checklist, there should be nothing standing in the way of earning a great grade in the future.
+If you’ve conducted thorough research, presented your findings clearly, and worked through our checklist, you’ll be well prepared for a successful submission and a strong grade.

 Literature: